-This chapter describes how to create a connector that extends the functionality of the Funambol server.
+This chapter describes how to create a connector that extends the functionality of the Funambol Data Synchronization (DS) Server.

 As better described in chapter 6, a Funambol extension is delivered in the form of a module, which consists of a packaged set of files, including classes, configuration files, server beans and initialization SQL scripts.
-All these contents are deployed into the Funambol server to provide access to a specific back-end (e.g. a database, a REST based service, a web services API, etc.).
+All these contents are deployed into the Funambol Data Synchronization Service to provide access to a specific back-end (e.g. a database, a REST based service, a web services API, etc.).
 In general, a module can be viewed as a container for anything related to server extensions.
 When a module provide access to a specific backend, it is called connector.